 The food with the highest vitamin b12 content per typical serving is Quinoa, cooked which contains 0 ug in 1 cup (or 185 g).
 For this serving the Calories content is 222 kcal, the Protein content is 8.14 g, the Fat content is 3.55 g and the Carbohydrate content is 39.41 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b12 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high vitamin b12 content in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin b12.